 The costs depend on the number of shareholders.
 The notary’s cost calculation is always based on the object value/value of the matter (Gegenstandswert).
 The higher the Gegenstandswert, the higher the fees.
 The fee directory in the GNotKG regulates which fee rates are applied.
 In the following table, you’ll find an overview of the costs for the most common variants of establishing a GmbH.

-Make sure you get the right advice by a tax adviser that knows what they’re talking about.
+Make sure you get advice by a tax adviser who knows SMEs

 |Creation of XML structure files||€37.50||€37.50|